martinseeger2002/recurciveCollectionGen/README.md

 ### Stitch Images with Metadata

-The `stitch_images.py` script stitches images from folders named `1` to `8` (or any folder with names starting with these digits) into an 8x8 grid and saves the resulting image with metadata.
+The `stitch_images.py` script stitches images from folders named the number of rows (or any folder with names starting with these digits) into a grid and saves the resulting image with metadata.

-1. Ensure your working directory contains the folders `1` to `8` with the images.
-(The first character of each folder name is used to determine the row in which the images should be placed.)
+1. Ensure your working directory contains the folders named the number of rows with the images.
+The first character of each folder name is used to determine the row in which the images should be placed. (eg. /1Background, /2backgroungTrait, /3Body, /4bodyTrait)
 2. Run the script:

 ```bash